-Ever since my mother first took me to a Macy’s make-up counter and started me on a three step skincare routine I have been in love with the ritual of taking care of your skin.
-At an age where I couldn’t see over the counter, the women who worked behind them struck me as glamorous and exotic.
+Ever since my mother first took me to a Macy’s make-up counter at an age where I couldn’t see over the counter, the women who worked behind them struck me as glamorous and exotic.
 Since that age I wanted to be an aesthetician.
 Needless to say, writing down what I wanted to be when I grew up came with some spelling challenges, not to mention, most people didn’t even know what it was.
 When I had enough money saved up from doing the “9-5” routine I paid my way to go to school for aesthetics.
 I attended the Institute of Aesthetic Arts and Sciences in Southbury, Connecticut and graduated in 2002.
-I chose this school specifically because of it’s focus on both skincare and it’s European style aesthetics.
-The curriculum was very intensive and based on a nursing program.
-It taught you that in order to know what is happening on the outside you need to know what’s going on in the inside.
-That is the basis of my approach to everything skincare.
-You’re always addressing more than what you see on the surface.
-Learning every ingredient in the Yonka line in every product we used also taught us a lot about essential oils and the penetration level of different ingredients.
+The basis of my approach to skincare is that you’re always addressing more than what you see on the surface.